 However, whilst the requirement is for your employer to record the accident details, you need to bring the incident to their attention in the first place.

-Be aware that some companies have policies and procedures in place in the company staff handbook, making it compulsory for you to report the accident.
+Be aware that some companies have policies and procedures in place in the company staff handbook, making reporting the accident compulsory.

-Particular types of serious accidents at work have to be reported by law to the Health and Safety Executive (HSE)
+Certain types of serious accidents at work must, by law, be reported to the Health and Safety Executive (HSE)